beartype/beartype/README.rst

   iteration or other expensive operations should be memoized via our internal `@callable_cached`_ decorator.
-* Define a new data utility submodule for this PEP residing under the `"beartype._util.hint.data.pep.proposal" subpackage <beartype util data pep_>`__ adding various signs (i.e., arbitrary objects uniquely identifying type hints compliant with this PEP) to various global variables defined by the parent `"beartype._util.hint.data.pep.utilhintdatapep" submodule
+* Define a new data utility submodule for this PEP residing under the `"beartype._util.data.hint.pep.proposal" subpackage <beartype util data pep_>`__ adding various signs (i.e., arbitrary objects uniquely identifying type hints compliant with this PEP) to various global variables defined by the parent `"beartype._util.data.hint.pep.utilhintdatapep" submodule
   <_beartype util data pep parent>`__.
 * Define a new test data submodule for this PEP residing under the `"beartype_test.unit.data.hint.pep.proposal" subpackage <beartype test data